-Our recent post about successful ERP implementation tactics touched on the importance of end user involvement.
+Our recent post about successful ERP implementation tactics touched on the importance of end user involvement, specifically end user training in ERP.
 To avoid ERP project failure and support greater buy-in, Software Advice research associate Forrest Burnson recommended presenting the business case for selecting the new system to end users.

 “Management expects their employees to make a business case for any change they are proposing; so too should management make a business case to their employees when implementing a new ERP system,” he explained.

 Thinking about the challenges of introducing users to a new business system – and the reasons many ERP project managers still struggle to get this right – led me to an article published earlier this year on the excellent blog by US ERP specialist and author Brett Beaubouef.